• Home

 Going down into Petit Champlain

-What can you do in Petit Champlain?
-Don’t miss the Fresque des Québécois mural that illustrates the colourful history of Quebec City.
-And if you’re hungry, try the fun Le Lapin Sauté at 52 Rue du Petit Champlain for a meal.
+• And if you’re hungry, try the fun Le Lapin Sauté at 52 Rue du Petit Champlain for a meal.

-How to get to the Petit Champlain district: You can get there from Dufferin Terrace by taking the century-old funicular, the Funiculaire du Vieux-Québec.
-Or you can take the Escalier Casse-Cou, the Breakneck Stairs, which is the oldest outdoor staircase in the city and so named for the steep rise of the steps.
+Or you can take the Escalier Casse-Cou, the Breakneck Stairs.
+This is the oldest outdoor staircase in the city and so named for the steep rise of the steps.
 Just FYI: We took the stairs and easily lived to tell the tale.

 Fun fact: Rue du Petit Champlain is one of the oldest commercial streets in North America.